|BMBS Bachelor of Medicine, Bachelor of Surgery||BSc (Hons) Biomedical Science|

 |Award||Bachelor of Medicine, Bachelor of Surgery - BMBS||Bachelor of Science - BSc (Hons)|

 Direct school leavers

-The entry requirements below apply to you if you completed your GCE A levels, or equivalent qualifications, within five years of the start of the application cycle, e.g. qualifications completed since 2014 would still be valid when applying in 2019.
-If your qualifications fall outside these criteria please refer to the 'Non-Direct School Leaver' section below.
+The entry requirements below apply to you if you completed your GCE A levels, or equivalent qualifications, within five years of the start of the application cycle, e.g. qualifications completed since 2015 would still be valid when applying in 2020.
+If your qualifications fall outside this criteria please refer to the 'Non-Direct School Leaver' section below.

 Applicants need to achieve 7 GCSE passes at grades A-C/9-4 which must include English Language, Mathematics and either GCSE Double Award Science or two from single award Chemistry, Biology, or Physics.

 Plus suitable level 3 qualifications as outlined below.